-He previously studied at the Aristotle University of Thessaloniki and University of Westminster, and later joined King’s College London, where he earned a Master’s Degree in Education Policy under the supervision of Professor Alan Cribb.
-His research explored the impact of austerity on Greece’s Higher Education system, and the implementation of the Bologna Process.
+Georgios has previously studied at the Aristotle University of Thessaloniki and University of Westminster, and later joined King’s College London, where he earned a Master’s Degree in Education Policy under the supervision of Professor Alan Cribb.
+His previous research explored the impact of austerity policies on Greece’s Higher Education system, and the systemic implementation of the Bologna Process.

-Prior to his PhD research, he worked for two years at CNN Greece & International.
+Prior to his PhD, he worked for two years at CNN Greece & International.
 His work experience also includes two years in the energy industry.
-Alongside his research interests, he is a musician and multi-instrumentalist.
+Alongside his research interests, he is a multi-instrumentalist and touring musician.

 An Investigation into Golden Dawn’s Rhetoric